 Your Horoscope This Week: October 19 To 25

-But don’t get too comfy, because the next day, on the 22nd, Libra Season ends, and on the 23rd, the depths of Scorpio Season rise up to meet us.
+But don’t get too comfy, because on the 23rd, Libra Season ends, and on the 24th, the depths of Scorpio Season rise up to meet us.
 That shift alone — from Air to Water, from surface to soul, from curation to catharsis — is a reminder that life moves in layers.
 We’re at a threshold, a moment between what’s light and what’s heavy, and the astrology this week is here to teach us that we don’t have to pick one or the other.
-We can live and let live, love and let love, and still honor the shadows that live within us.
+We can live and let live, love and let love, and still honour the shadows that live within us.
 This isn’t a week of either/or.
 It’s both/and.

 And here’s the plot twist: Mars, Scorpio’s ancient ruler, is also in Scorpio, intensifying our instincts, sharpening our focus, and stirring our deepest desires.
 When both Venus and Mars are in their home signs, it’s like the divine feminine and divine masculine are having a private convo about where we’re really headed.
 Passion meets poise, truth meets tenderness, and we’re being asked to integrate it all.
 The version of you who craves connection and harmony gets to co-exist with the one who’s finally ready to stop pretending and speak from the soul.

-But don’t get too comfy, because the next day, on the 22nd, Libra Season ends, and on the 23rd, the depths of Scorpio Season rise up to meet us.
+But don’t get too comfy, because on the 23rd, Libra Season ends, and on the 24th, the depths of Scorpio Season rise up to meet us.
 That shift alone — from Air to Water, from surface to soul, from curation to catharsis — is a reminder that life moves in layers.
 We’re at a threshold, a moment between what’s light and what’s heavy, and the astrology this week is here to teach us that we don’t have to pick one or the other.
-We can live and let live, love and let love, and still honor the shadows that live within us.
+We can live and let live, love and let love, and still honour the shadows that live within us.
 This isn’t a week of either/or.
 It’s both/and.

 And here’s the plot twist: Mars, Scorpio’s ancient ruler, is also in Scorpio, intensifying our instincts, sharpening our focus, and stirring our deepest desires.
 When both Venus and Mars are in their home signs, it’s like the divine feminine and divine masculine are having a private convo about where we’re really headed.
 Passion meets poise, truth meets tenderness, and we’re being asked to integrate it all.
 The version of you who craves connection and harmony gets to co-exist with the one who’s finally ready to stop pretending and speak from the soul.